 Slippers are meant to make you feel comfortable and cozy at home.
 For those of us with plantar fasciitis, that can be challenging.
 Having both supportive AND cozy slippers is the holy grail of comfort.
 Below are a handful of the top benefits of having supportive slippers for plantar fasciitis.

 - They Offer Unparalleled Comfort: When thinking of slippers, we know one of the first things that come to mind is the comfort.
 Slippers are meant to provide your feet with a warm and cozy environment so that they remain comfortable even when the temperatures begin to drop.
-One aspect of comfort in footwear that is often overlooked is having footwear that provides the right arch support to the foot.
+One aspect of comfort in footwear that is often overlooked is having footwear that provides good arch support to the foot.
 When your foot does not receive the arch support it needs, it can result in pain and discomfort, in addition to exacerbating any existing foot conditions.
 By investing in slippers that are made with soft, high-quality materials and built-in supportive infrastructure, you will be able to experience unparalleled comfort.

 - They Can Help to Ease The Symptoms of Plantar Fasciitis: The primary symptom of plantar fasciitis is stabbing heel pain, particularly during the first few steps of the day.
 When your foot is properly supported, it can help to offset tension to the plantar fascia, thereby reducing the pain and discomfort associated with plantar fasciitis.
 Instead of your foot continuing to stretch and tear the plantar fascia, it is properly supported and can move about more comfortably.
 Support slippers can help your feet to have the reinforcement they need to help ease the symptoms of plantar fasciitis.

-They Can Help to Increase Blood Flow: One of the lesser known benefits of supportive slippers is that they help to keep the feet, ankles, and legs in proper alignment, which helps to promote blood flow to the lower extremities.
+They Can Help to Increase Blood Flow: One of the lesser known benefits of a supportive shoe is that they help to keep the feet, ankles, and legs in proper alignment, which helps to promote blood flow to the lower extremities.
 This increase in blood flow can help reduce swelling in the feet and ankles that is often uncomfortable and hinders ease of mobility.
 In addition, this increase of blood flow to the area helps make sure the area is receiving the amount of blood it needs to function properly.
 Supportive slippers help to make sure blood flow to the feet and ankles is boosted, which is ideal for those suffering from health conditions, like plantar fasciitis, that can cause swelling in the lower extremities.